Algorithmic aspects of arithmetical structures: The algorithm

-\begin{Theorem} Algorithm \ref{A1} computes the set $\min\mathcal{D}_{\geq 0}(L)$ for any given non-negative matrix $L$ with zero diagonal. \end{Theorem} \begin{proof} We proceed by induction on the size of $L$.
-First, the case when $L$ is a matrix of size $2$ is solved by (\ref{eq:bcase}).
-Now, assume that the algorithm is correct for every matrix of size $1\leq m\leq n-1$ and let $L$ be a non-negative matrix with zero diagonal of size $n$.
-If $\mathbf{d}^{'}$ is a vector as given at step (4), then by~\ref{monodet} every vector $\mathbf{d}\geq\mathbf{d^{'}}$ such that $(\text{Diag}(\mathbf{d})-L)$ is an almost non-singular $M$-matrix is reached or found on steps (5) to (14).
-Therefore we only need to prove that every $\mathbf{d}\in\min\mathcal{D}_{\geq 0}(L)$ is reachable from some vector of the form presented at step (4).
+\begin{Theorem} Algorithm~\ref{A1} computes the set $\min\mathcal{D}_{\geq 0}(L)$ for any given non-negative matrix $L$ with zero diagonal. \end{Theorem} \begin{proof} We proceed by induction on the size of $L$.
+First, the case when $L$ is a matrix of size $2$ is solved by Equation (\ref{eq:bcase}).
+Second, assume that the algorithm is correct for every matrix of size $1\leq m\leq n-1$ and let $L$ be a non-negative matrix with zero diagonal of size $n$.

+Note that Algorithm~\ref{A1} can be split into three phases.
+The first phase, consisting of steps (1) to (4), creates by our induction hypothesis a set of vectors, say $\Delta$, such that for all $\bff{d}\in \Delta$ every proper principal minor of $\text{Diag}(\bff{d}) - L$ of size strictly less than $n - 1$ is positive.
+Moreover, every principal minor of $\text{Diag}(\bff{d}) - L$ of size $n-1$ is non-negative.